EmilRamsvik/Digital-Garden/docs/Programming/Javascript/NextJS.md

 -

 # Thoughts
 - Authentication is also difficult in NextJS.
+There are some solutions to mitigate this.
+Mainly